 If you know you’ll have the cash to pay in full for an equipment purchase by your statement due date; however, using a credit card to pay can make sense.
 In this situation, a business credit card can offer you a convenient way to secure some very short-term, interest-free financing (again, assuming you pay in full by the due date).
 Plus, if your credit card offers rewards or cash back, using it to purchase equipment you’ll pay off by the due date may help you enjoy some valuable perks.

-Equipment Loans vs. Equipment Leasing
+Equipment Financing vs. Equipment Leasing

 As you’re weighing equipment loan choices, don’t forget to consider the possibility of an equipment lease rather than an equipment loan.
 Many business owners who are struggling to qualify for an equipment loan based on cash flow or credit requirements may opt into an equipment lease, which is often easier to qualify for.